Learning to Denoise Biomedical Knowledge Graph for Robust Molecular Interaction Prediction: Experiments

-From the results reported in Table~\ref{tab:dti} and Table~\ref{tab:ddi}, we notice that the performance has a great degradation on all datasets when omitting the semantic subgraph of the smooth semantic preservation module.
-The observation demonstrates the semantic subgraph extracted by predefined metapaths is effective by ignoring task-irrelevant relations.
+\textbf{\underline{ours w/o SSP}.} From the results reported in Table~\ref{tab:dti} and Table~\ref{tab:ddi}, we notice a significant degradation in performance on all datasets when omitting the semantic subgraph of the smooth semantic preservation module.
+This observation demonstrates the effectiveness of the semantic subgraph, extracted by pre-defined metapaths, in keeping the consistent semantics of task-relevant relations.
 Intuitively, \textbf{ours w/o SRL} together with \textbf{ours w/o SSP} demonstrate the effectiveness of denoising unreliable interaction from the local structure and smooth semantic views.